December 2020 -

 → Understanding all the details of their insurance is very difficult

 → Getting clear, straight answers from their insurer is usually difficult

 Users expressed that shopping for insurance is a high-effort, high-energy task:

 "It feels like I have to do mental gymnastics anytime I need to buy insurance."

 Key audience Persona and Empathy mapping

-To ensure I was addressing the major needs of Klay’s most important users, I created Perri as a research-informed persona to represent a key segment.
-Using my persona, I further synthesized the data I collected into an empathy map in order to create a coherent, empathetic view of Klay’s users and ensure a human-centered design.
+To ensure I was addressing the major needs of Klay’s key users, I created Perri as a research-informed persona to represent a major segment.
+Using my persona, I further synthesized the data I collected into an empathy map in order to help build empathy for Klay’s users and ensure a human-centered design.